Now, Kerala plays host to the #VaccineChallenge

 IATA’s mobile application will allow travellers to store and manage certifications for Covid-19 tests or ...

-Close on the heels of the #RasputinChallenge where medical college students sought to dance their way out of Covid-19 blues, Kerala is witnessing a #VaccineChallenge in which the ‘vaccine-deprived’ State is making known its frustration by donating vaccine money to the Chief Minister’s Distress Relief Fund.
+Close on the heels of the #RasputinChallenge where medical college students sought to dance their way out of Covid-19 blues, Kerala is witnessing a #VaccineChallenge in which the ‘vaccine-deprived’ State is donating the purchase price to the Chief Minister’s Distress Relief Fund.

-Chief Minister Pinarayi Vijayan said the novel method of protests against the Centre’s cold response to the State’s demand for adequate supplies of vaccine reflects the attitude of its people who have always stood shoulder to shoulder with the government in its long-drawn fight against the Covid-19 pandemic.
+Chief Minister Pinarayi Vijayan said the novel method of protests reflects the attitude of its people who have always stood shoulder-to-shoulder with the government in its long-drawn fight against the Covid-19 pandemic.

-The hashtag #VaccineChallenge is primarily propelled by supporters and enthusiasts of the ruling Left Democratic Front (LDF) in the state and is aimed at raising contributions to the Chief Minister’s Distress Relief Fund to help procure vaccines even while seeking to put the Centre on notice.
+The hashtag #VaccineChallenge is primarily propelled by supporters and enthusiasts of the ruling Left Democratic Front (LDF).

-Leader of the Opposition and senior Congress leader Ramesh Chennithala appeared to back the Chief Minister’s demand that the Centre ensure an adequate supply of vaccine doses to help stop the pandemic on its track, prevent further loss of life and save the states from economic devastation.
+The Chief Minister said the campaign had raised ₹22 lakh on till 4 pm on the first day on Thursday.
+On Friday, the collection amounted to ₹1 crore with various organisations and institutions chipping in, he added.

-LDF think-tank Kerala Sasthra Sahitya Parishad (KSSP) said that the Centre has been nudging the States to go to the market and procure vaccines at a price fixed by manufacturers.
-It had violated the constitutional obligation to ensure free and universal vaccination and flouted a time-tested national policy.
+Money being accrued in this manner is being credited to a separate account in the Distress Relief Fund and will be solely used for purchase of vaccine, he added.

-The Parishad lauded the State’s decision to procure vaccines independently without waiting for the Centre’s generosity, as declared by the Chief Minister on Thursday evening.
+Leader of the Opposition and senior Congress leader Ramesh Chennithala urged the Centre to ensure an adequate supply of vaccine doses.

 Meanwhile, K Surendran, BJP State President, accused the government of attempting to blame the Centre for its shortcomings.
 The Centre had delivered 62,42,833 doses to the State till April 21.
 More consignments are on the way, he said.